rcchirwa/insight_data_engineering_code_mix/README.md

 ####Running the Puzzle Solver:

-The only non-standard python library that is needed to run this program is the popular pandas library utilized for data analysis.

 The program can be executed as follows using the sample file, unsolved_puzzle.csv, contained in the repository:

 `$ python solve_sudoku.py unsolved_puzzle.csv`